 We added new research groups led by distinguished Chairs, which allows Waterloo Engineering to continue to focus on specific emerging and disruptive technologies:

 – Powering economies

 – Advancing the human condition through the use of innovative technology

 The future is in our hands

-For 58 years, innovation has been a hallmark of Waterloo Engineering.
+Since 1957, innovation has been a hallmark of Waterloo Engineering.
 We’ve transformed how engineers learn.
 Our engineers learn to tackle the truly difficult problems because Waterloo Engineering delivers education in a unique way, creating an environment that allows students to reach their fullest potential and live their aspirations.
 With our world-leading research institutes and centres—many deeply involved in emerging and disruptive technologies—Waterloo Engineers are having a profound impact on the future of technology around the world.

 As Waterloo Engineering enters its next half-century, we are again undertaking a transformation of engineering education and research.
 We are leveraging our remarkable success and helping to propel Canadian engineering education and research to even higher levels.
 Technological innovation, the hallmark of engineering, is key to the economic growth of Canada.
 These next few years will see monumental shifts in how technology impacts our nation and the rest of humanity.
 It is Waterloo Engineering’s responsibility to prepare engineers for the 21st century.